smarthomeNG/plugins/avdevice/README.md

 It is important to set the correct type for each item.
 The Pioneer RS232 codeset expects bool and int types only.
 For example to set the listening mode to "pure direct", the item has to be int and you set it to the value "8".

 Full item examples are included as separate yaml files for Pioneer and Denon devices.
 In general the items are setup the same independent of the AV device model.
-The example include the tested items/commands and allow easy copy/paste.
+The examples include the tested items/commands and allow easy copy/paste.

+Speakers Items are special and should be set up the way mentioned in the following example.
+1 and 2 correspond to the value the speaker command expects.

 #### Example